-We spend a lot of time in the city of Lincoln.
+We spend a lot of time in the city of Lincoln in the UK.
 Why?
 Because there is so much to see and do and it is a very nice place to spend some time.
 We moved to Lincolnshire nearly 3 years ago after 14 years in France.
 We had been to Lincoln before we moved but I had forgotten how lovely it really is.
 Today I am bringing you my list of the 12 great family friendly things to do in the city of Lincoln, from someone who knows the city well.
 I hope it will inspire you to make a trip soon.

-About Lincoln itself
+About Lincoln in Lincolnshire

 Lincoln is a Cathedral city and the county town of Lincolnshire.
 It is situated in the mid west of the county.
 Lincolnshire is mostly part of the east midlands, plus a small part of it is in the Humber region of Yorkshire.
 It borders many different counties making it an easy place for many to get to.